-13-year-old Marly Tashmina recently participated in our French breakfast pastries class.
+13-year-old Marly Tashmina recently participated in our French breakfast pastries class, where she made croissants and a variety of other treats.
 She reveals what she learnt.

 This was my fourth class here.
 I was very excited as I had never made any croissants or French pastries ever before.